Tamgha-e-Jurat

-Tamgha-i-Jurat (تمغہِ جرأت), is the fourth highest military award of Pakistan.
+Tamgha-e-Jurat (تمغہِ جرأت), is the fourth highest military award of Pakistan.
 This citation is awarded for extraordinary heroism while engaged in armed combat with an opposing force on Pakistan soil or outside its borders.
 The award was established in 1957 after Pakistan became a republic, however, it was instituted retrospectively back to 1947.
 This medal is awarded for various types of high risk tactical missions like combat, tactical reconnaissance and infiltration and can be bestowed upon all ranks, commissioned officers and non-commissioned officers, in the Pakistan Army, Navy, Air Force, and the paramilitary Civil Armed Forces such as the Frontier Corps, the Frontier Constabulary and the Pakistan Rangers.
-Ranked below the Sitara-i-Jurat on the order of precedence, the Tamgha-i-Jurat is the equivalent to the Military Cross in the U.K Commonwealth honours system and the Silver Star in the United States honours system.
+Ranked below the Sitara-e-Jurat on the order of precedence, the Tamgha-e-Jurat is the equivalent to the Military Cross in the U.K Commonwealth honours system and the Silver Star in the United States honours system.